nixon-voxell/parallel_programming_tutorial/tutorials/par_map/README.md

 If you are a Rust developer you might saw this error and say to yourself: "Oh, why not just `clone()` it???".

-Bad news, if you did that, every thread will receive a completely new copy of `vec` and what you did inside the thread remains inside the thread and is not refected in the main thread!
+Bad news, if you did that, every thread will receive a completely new copy of `vec` and what you did inside the thread remains inside the thread and is not reflected in the main thread!

 ## Pro Rustacean's Journey